In this article, we’ll pit HelloSign vs. DocuSign. We’ll analyze both platforms to answer a simple question: Which one is better?

-We believe good customer service should be given to everyone, not just the people who can afford to pay more.
+We believe good customer service should be given to everyone, not just those who can afford to pay more.

 HelloSign offers a free plan where you can edit, send, and sign up to three documents per month.
 You can’t save any templates.

-Its Pro plan costs $13 per month upfront or $15 paid month to month.
+Its Pro plan costs $13 per month or $15 paid monthly.
 You get unlimited document signing with this plan.

-Its Business plan costs $40 per month when paid upfront or $50 per month paid month to month.
-With it, you get multiple senders and additional templates to be saved, on top of what the other plans offer.
+Its Business plan costs $40 per month when paid upfront or $50 per month paid monthly.
+With it, you get multiple senders and additional templates to be saved on top of what the other plans offer.